 It is not unusual for a company to fire or lay off an injured employee who is on workers’ compensation.
-Medical bills piling up, and the uncertainty of facing a complete loss of income, then looms over the now unemployed individual.
-Although it is morally questionable, and against the law, for a company to fire… Read More
+Although it is morally questionable, and against the law, for a company to fire an employee seeking workers’ compensation benefits, such cases do happen.

 What Happens to Workers’ Comp Benefits if You Lose Your Job?